jtgilbert/dynamic-stress-partitioning/README.md

 ## Data Entry
 Navigate to the `Input_data` folder, where three csv files are located.
-- Enter grain size measurements from the reach of interest into the 'grain_size.csv' file.
+- Enter grain size measurements (in mm) from the reach of interest into the 'grain_size.csv' file.
 - Enter hydraulic measurements into the 'hydraulic_geometry.csv' file.
-You should have three more paired measurements of discharge, channel width, and average depth.
+You should have three more paired measurements of discharge (cms), channel width (m), and average depth (m).
-- Enter the discharge record for which you want to calculate sediment transport in the 'discharge.csv' file.
+- Enter the discharge (cms) record for which you want to calculate sediment transport in the 'discharge.csv' file.

 ## Running the model
 The simplest way to run the model is via command line.
 Open a command line terminal in the model folder and activate the